Perfect Swedish Meatballs

 Total Time 25 minutes

 Swedish Meatballs just like the ones at Ikea!
-Complete with a creamy Swedish meatball sauce, you’ll LOVE this easy meatball recipe for a quick weeknight meal.
+Complete with a creamy meatball sauce, you’ll LOVE this easy meatball recipe for a quick weeknight meal.

-Swedish Meatballs are a dish we collectively go gaga for every time we go to Ikea.
+Meatballs are a dish we collectively go gaga for every time we go to Ikea.
 The “Ikea Meatballs” my kids refer to become the thing they pine after the entirety of our walk through the top floor of the store.
 We got to the point where we’d started buying the frozen bags until one afternoon I decided I would make it myself.

-• The ingredients for Swedish meatballs are easy and quick with a mix of beef, pork, and milk-soaked bread.
+• The ingredients for meatballs are easy and quick with a mix of beef, pork, and milk-soaked bread.

 • Freeze your meatballs before browning to prevent the meatballs from losing their perfectly round shape or just brown immediately if you don’t care.